Eating disorders ECHO telementoring

 Howard Steiger, Ph.D., Douglas Mental Health University Institute

-Howard Steiger is a full professor with the Psychiatry Department and an associate member of the Psychology Department at McGill University.
-For over 30 years, he directed the Douglas Institute Eating Disorders Continuum (EDC), where he continues to act as a clinical and academic consultant for the program.
-The EDC offers a full range of Inpatient, Day Treatment and Outpatient services to adolescents and adults affected by eating disorders and their families.
-An active clinician, researcher, and teacher, Dr. Steiger has published 190 articles and chapters on the eating disorders.
-He is Associate Editor of the Journal of EDs, Fellow of the Canadian Academy of Health Sciences, Fellow of the Academy for Eating Disorders, and has been Associate Editor of the International Journal of Eating Disorders, President of the ED Research Society, and Co-President of the Québec Charter for a Healthy and Diversified Body Image.
-Along with Dr. Booij, he is the ECHO co-organizer for 2023–2024.
+Howard Steiger is Professor Emeritus of Psychiatry at McGill University.
+For over 30 years, he led the Eating Disorders Continuum (EDC) at the Douglas Institute and continues to act as a consultant for the program’s clinical and academic activities.
+The EDC provides a wide range of services to adolescents and adults with eating disorders, as well as their families.
+Dr. Steiger is an active clinician, researcher, and educator, having published over 190 articles and book chapters on eating disorders.
+He is an Associate Editor of the Journal of Eating Disorders, a Fellow of the Canadian Academy of Health Sciences, a Fellow of the Academy for Eating Disorders, and has served as an Associate Editor of the International Journal of Eating Disorders.
+He has also been President of the Eating Disorders Research Society and Co-Chair of the Québec Charter for a Healthy and Diverse Body Image.

 Miriam Yaffe M.A., Douglas Mental Health University Institute